 Celiac disease is a digestive problem that is triggered by a reaction to gluten.
 This causes damage to the intestines.
 This makes it hard for a person with the disease to get nutrients from foods.

-The small intestine is a long, narrow tube that connects the stomach with colon.
-In most adults, the small intestine ranges from 9-15 feet in length.
-The main function of the small intestine is to absorb nutrients from food as it passes through.
-This is done through tiny, finger-like projections called villi, which line the inside of the intestinal wall.
+The small intestine is a long tube that links the stomach with colon.
+Its role is to absorb nutrients from food as it passes through.
+This is done through tiny, finger-like bulges called villi that line the inside of it.

-Celiac disease is an autoimmune disorder.
-The body's immune system attacks healthy tissue.
-When people with celiac disease eat gluten, the abnormal immune response causes the villi to shorten and flatten.
-This reaction blocks the small intestine from absorbing nutrients, vitamins, and mineral from foods.
+This disease happens because of a problem with the immune system.
+An abnormal response causes the villi to shorten and flatten when a person with celiac disease eats gluten.
+This blocks the small intestine from absorbing nutrients, vitamins, and minerals from foods.

-It is not known exactly why the immune system is triggered by gluten, but there is a gene that is common in people who have it.
-Although it runs in families, not everyone who has the gene will have problems.
-The only way to treat celiac disease is to completely avoid foods that contain gluten.
+It is not known why this happens.
+There is a gene that is common in people who have the disease.
+The gene runs in families, but not everyone who has the gene will have problems.
+The only way to treat the disease is not to eat foods that have gluten.

 Caio G, Volta U, et al. Celiac disease: a comprehensive current review.
 BMC Med.
 2019 Jul 23;17(1):142.

 Celiac disease.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/celiac-disease.
 Accessed January 4, 2021.